We receive advertising fees from the brands we review that affect ranking.

 ✅ Right Way

 “Step 1: Explain AI like I’m 10.
 Step 2: Show how machine learning works.
 Step 3: List 3 risks for small businesses.
 Step 4: Predict how AI will affect SMBs in 2030.”
+Here, the complex question is broken into clear, manageable steps for better clarity and depth.

 👉 Simple Rule: Big, messy questions = messy answers.
 Step-by-step questions = deep, organized ChatGPT answers.